Ap\'ery extensions: Introduction

 of \eqref{ext} belongs to $\mathrm{ANF}(\ch_{v}^{n-1}(a))$, and (by Beilinson-Hodge again) should arise from a ``$K_{2a-n}$'' cycle (in $\mathrm{CH}^{a}(\cx\backslash X_{\infty},2a-n)$).
 It is the extensions of VMHS \eqref{apext} that we call \emph{Ap\'ery extensions} (Definition \ref{d6c}).
 In the families of $K3$s mirror to $V_{10}$ and $V_{14}$, we have $a=2$, and the corresponding normal functions do indeed arise from torically natural $K_{1}$-cycles whose THNFs have the north pole limits $\tfrac{1}{10}\zeta(2),\tfrac{1}{7}\zeta(2)$.
 This change in perspective came as a revelation since, for these and similar cases, the south-pole approach is not computationally viable (Remark \ref{r6a}).

-\begin{thx} VG and MK are grateful to the members of the International groupe de travail on differential equations in Paris for the stimulating discussions of some of the material of this paper.
+\begin{thx} VG and MK are grateful to the members of the International groupe de travail on differential equations in Paris for the stimulating discussions of some of the material of this paper, and the Max Planck Institute for Mathematics for support during our visits there.
 MK also thanks A. Harder, B. Lian and T. Pantev for relevant discussions.
-This work was partially supported by Simons Collaboration Grant 634268 (MK). \end{thx}
+This work was partially supported by Simons Collaboration Grant 634268 and NSF Grant DMS-2101482 (MK). \end{thx}